Who are we?

 Please consider making a regular monthly or annual donation.

-We are campaigning for FULL membership of the EU, so that we can have freedom of movement once again and elect Scottish MEPs that will protect workers’ rights, environmental standards and peace in Europe.
+We are campaigning for FULL membership of the EU, so that trade with the EU27 can be restored, we can have freedom of movement once again and elect Scottish MEPs that will protect workers’ rights, environmental standards and peace in Europe.

 Some of our supporters